daaronr/micro-giving-pub/be2024/handout_bothmodules.md

 *Some key points:*  Ricardo’s model is inconsistent with the falling prices that occurred during the 19th century.
 These were 'Falling prices' in terms of goods purchased per unit of labour (leisure foregone).
 However, the Marshallian cross also  doesn't explain it without a further understanding of technological change.

 [comment]: <> (pre2019EE)

 ## Marshall’s Model of Supply and Demand

+Economists and philosophers have long sought to explain 'what determines the prices, and why do they change the way they do?'

-Needed to explain falling prices in the 19th century, while quantities were increasing.i
+In the 19th century UK prices were falling while quantities were increasing; this was a puzzle.

-He argued that the price must equal both the value (to consumers) *and* the cost (to produce) of the last unit produced and consumed
+Alfred Marshall argued that a good's price must equal *both*  the cost to produce and the value (to consumers) of the last unit produced and consumed.

-Introduced the 'demand curve';  *with a downward slope*.
+He introduced the 'demand curve';  *with a downward slope*.

-This was justified by 'satiation': for an individual, additional units of a good are usually valued less and less.
+This slope  was justified by 'satiation': for an individual, additional units of a good are usually valued less and less.
 For example, you might be willing to pay thousands of pounds to be able to access 100 gallons of water rather than no water at all, but if you already have access to a thousand gallons of water, you will not be willing to pay very much for an additional 100 gallons.

 Furthermore,  firms  must cater to less and less keen consumers as they wants to sell more and more units.
 We come back to this later in the module.